KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Although the initiative started in affluent areas, they went to rural areas, too.
 The conditions were tough.
 There was no internet in community centers and electricity only some of the time.

-She has been [exploring the use of a small language model bot offline](https://www.linkedin.com/posts/marlenemhangami_i-spent-a-bunch-of-time-recently-experimenting-activity-7373746042548355072-9DI6?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAOxk18BcgN6WcUZfIqPuO1XxHylxwxaOJ4) to walk learners through the Django Girls tutorial in places like this.
+She has been exploring the use of [a small language model bot offline](https://github.com/marlenezw/django-girls-offline/) to walk learners through the Django Girls tutorial in places like this and [has made progress](https://www.linkedin.com/posts/marlenemhangami_i-spent-a-bunch-of-time-recently-experimenting-activity-7373746042548355072-9DI6).

 She says people still need to learn programming from scratch, but can be inspired by vibe coding.
 Be modular.
 Do a section at a time, read through the code yourself.
 Test the code.